 In Book I Achilles appears as a person of virtues, one who stands for ethical issues.
 He has kindness, respect and love.
 "He is a man of culture and intelligence; he knows how to respect heralds, how to entertain estranged friends.
 He presides over the games with extraordinary courtesy and tact.
-He is not only a great fighter but a great gentleman" (Lattimore 48).
-He is moved by Chryses's appeal to Agamemnon and other Greek kings for the release of his daughter.
+He is not only a great fighter but a great gentleman".
+(Lattimore 48) He is moved by Chryses's appeal to Agamemnon and other Greek kings for the release of his daughter.
 He is also affected when Briseis is taken away from him.
-This act in itself constitutes a violation of his honour; he remains steadfast in his love and affection for his woman who was obtained through coercive means.
-He seems to have no lust for riches as he effortlessly refuses Agamemnon's gifts as well as the latter's proposal to return Briseis who supposedly remains untouched (Book IX).
-It has thus justly been said, "Not cash, land, sex or half-hearted apology moves Akhilleus to don armour, but the death of his dearest friend and companion Patroklos (16-17)" (15).
+This act in itself constitutes a violation of his honour; he remains steadfast in his love and affection for his woman who however was obtained through coercive means.
+It is thus impossible to understand man-woman relations and the way they develop in Homer's epic, with our commonplace sense of right and wrong.
+Valour in turn becomes a decisive factor in most of such relationships, just as women are taken as trophies/ property rightfully belonging to the valiant.
+Achilles seems to have no lust for riches as he effortlessly refuses Agamemnon's gifts as well as the latter's proposal to return Briseis who supposedly remains untouched (Book IX).
+It has thus justly been said, "Not cash, land, sex or half-hearted apology moves Akhilleus to don armour, but the death of his dearest friend and companion Patroklos (ll 16-17)."

 As pointed out by Richmond Lattimore, in Book XXIV "Apollo, outraged at the treatment of his friend Hector, practically describes Achilleus as a brute and a barbarian" (48) and feels that Achilles is not really so.
-Lattimore argues that "if he [Achilles] lacks the chivalry of Roland, Lancelot, or Beowulf, that is because theirs is a chivalry coloured with Christian humility which has no certain place in the gallery of Homeric virtues" (Lattimore 48).In the ultimate analysis one has to largely agree with Lattimore's observation that that Achilles is a real man of flesh and blood, "mortal and fallible, but noble enough to make his own tragedy a great one" (48).
+Lattimore argues that "if he [Achilles] lacks the chivalry of Roland, Lancelot, or Beowulf, that is because theirs is a chivalry coloured with Christian humility which has no certain place in the gallery of Homeric virtues".
+(Lattimore 48) In the ultimate analysis one has to largely agree with Lattimore's observation that Achilles is a real man of flesh and blood, "mortal and fallible, but noble enough to make his own tragedy a great one".
+(48) The aspect of Christianity that colours the conception of characters in certain tempered ways which is evident in other epic heroes mentioned by Lattimore, and the absence of it in Achilles can make for interesting studies.

-Agamemnon:
+Agamemnon

 In contrast to Achilles, Agamemnon appears to be arrogant, given to irrational temper and violence.
 He leads the loose confederate of Greek kings and leaders against Troy.
 Paris of Troy, it may be mentioned, had earlier abducted Helen, with her consent, taking advantage of her husband King Menelaus's hospitality.
-This act which amounts to a violation of ethical norms launched 'thousand' Greek ships for the purpose of taking revenge against Troy.
+This act which amounts to a violation of ethical norms launched a 'thousand' Greek ships for the purpose of taking revenge against Troy.
 Agamemnon, Menelaus's brother, leads this fleet of ships and is at present camping near Troy in the tenth year of the war for mounting the final assault.

 Book I of the Iliad is mainly about Agamemnon's quarrel with Achilles.
 Both the characters have mutual respect for each other's valour.
-Yet they get entangled in unnecessary verbal duels that will have far-reaching consequences on the Trojan war.
-From this perspective, it appears that both of them lack tactical understanding and foresightedness, particularly Agamemnon on whom rests the responsibility of leading the entire team.
+Yet they get entangled in unnecessary verbal duels that will have far-reaching consequences on the Trojan War.
+From this perspective, it appears that both of them lack tactical understanding and foresightedness, particularly Agamemnon on whom rests the responsibility of leading the entire clan.